 Our mission is to create and disseminate knowledge related to the value of a culture of connectedness and belonging for businesses and stakeholders through impactful, multidisciplinary, practice-oriented research and educational outreach that advances meaningful organizational and societal change.

 The Office of ACES at Isenberg offers impactful programs designed to foster a welcoming community and empower all voices.
-From the Executive-in-Residence Program featuring industry leaders to initiatives like Community Leadership Councils, Graduate Fellows, and the Professional Wardrobe Closet, these efforts aim to enhance accessibility, promote a sense of connection and belonging, and support the success of all students, faculty, and staff.
+From the Executive-in-Residence Program featuring industry leaders to initiatives like Community Leadership Councils, these efforts aim to enhance accessibility, promote a sense of connection and belonging, and support the success of all students, faculty, and staff.

 The Isenberg Community Leadership Council consists of faculty and staff representatives from across various academic departments and office units dedicated to ensuring a welcoming community at Isenberg.
 These convenings enable council members to meet and share best practices, strategize, collaborate, and pursue coordinated efforts with greater intentionality and impact.